 I don’t mind sharing my knowledge, but it does get tiring at times.
 Especially when I feel like repeating myself over and over again with people being incredibly lazy to find out, even the most basic information.
-What’s the point of having a swag smartphone, a browser and internet? *doh* I will entertain a discussion where the other person is willing to meet me halfway.
-So I am writing it here to vent out and hopefully reaches out to some who’s looking for an answer.
+What’s the point of having a swag smartphone, a browser, and internet? *doh* I will entertain a discussion where the other person is willing to meet me halfway.
+So I am writing it here to vent out and hopefully reach out to some who are looking for an answer.

 Also, people who think their skin is good enough and don’t need any treatment.
 I know, some lucky ones are born with good genes.
 But that might not last forever, especially when you hit a certain age.
 Eck.
 The minute they encounter problems, they’ll come running and panicking.
 In my experience, I’ve seen this more and more often.
 People who used to have amazing skin, and years later after neglect, the quality of their skin started to go downhill.
 It’s such a shame, but better late than never.
 Then I’ve also seen the reason behind their good skin is because of a diligent skincare routine.
 So that’s the proof that I needed.
 We’re not immortals, you know.

 Surprise!
 There is NO one miracle, a do-it-all product that will cure every skin problem.
 There is NO one product that will cure everyone’s acne, hyperpigmentation, and others for that matter.
 That’s why it’s called a routine, comprised of different steps and products.
 It is a trial and error process and we all HAVE to go through it.
 After a million questions and answers, you will still have to try the product yourself to see if it works for you.
 Everyone’s skin is different, even if we have a similar type.
 With that, we all bear the same risk of having adverse effects.
 But we can reduce the risk by READING and RESEARCH.
 And after a while, we build a certain instinct that makes things easier.
 Still, the learning process never ends.